-Here are a few pointers to help you select the interpreting modes to ensure that your important event is both effective and meaningful for all attendees.
+Here are a few pointers to help you select the interpreting modes to ensure that your important event is effective and meaningful for all attendees.

-Interpreting Language no obstacle
+- Language no obstacle

 Start with peace of mind: select a specialized multilingual service provider that knows your industry inside out, and has a verifiable track record in providing trained, experienced interpreters that are well versed in sector-specific knowledge and terminology.

-Investigate the three main interpretation modes
+- Investigate the three main interpretation modes

 Different events require different types of interpretation.
 For example: simultaneous interpretation can prove ideal for a multilingual conference with various participants, while consecutive interpretation often works well for a short business meeting or press conference with a maximum of two languages.
 Whispered interpretation, also known as “chuchotage” – where the Iinguist sits or stands beside the target audience – is generally suitable for single-person audiences, or small groups at close proximity.

-Think ahead with interpreting requirements
+- Think ahead

-Work closely with your multilingual or lanaguage service provider well in advance of the event.
+Work closely with your multilingual service provider well in advance of the event.
 Provide key information on speakers and participants, number of languages required, and any parallel or side events that may also require interpretation services.
 Share relevant materials relating to the event, its content, context and objectives.

 In order to meet all possible eventualities, and help streamline budgets, partner with your interpretation provider on logistics.
 Together, consider factors such as the following:

-- How many interpreters are required?
+- How many interpreters are required

 - The costs of their travel, accommodation, per diems, etc.